apollygon/grs/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run groestlcoin-qt.exe.
+Unpack the files into a directory and run soferox-qt.exe.

-Groestlcoin Core is the original Groestlcoin client and it builds the backbone of the network.
+Soferox Core is the original Soferox client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Groestlcoin transactions;
+However, it downloads and stores the entire history of Soferox transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours.